Fitzonreee/mws-projects/README.md

 1. Make sure you have the Sails server running on Port 1337
 2. You'll need to `npm install` from the root of the folder
 3. Run `gulp sync` from the root as well and the app should fire up with BrowserSync on `localhost:8000`
-4. I've included a screenshot in the root of the diretly of the Lighthouse report from my machine
+4. I've included a screenshot in the root of the diretly of the Lighthouse report from my machine called `lighthouse-audit.png`

 ## Project Overview: Stage 1